HowProgrammingWorks/CAS/README.md

 # CAS — Compare and Swap Data Structures

-- CAS with Atimics and SharedArrayBuffer
+- CAS with Atomics and SharedArrayBuffer
 - CAS Registers